Jollerprutt/proxmox-node/README.md

 | `Nodes` |leave as default|
 | `Enable` |leave as default|

-Qotom Build
+## Qotom Build
-The proxmox build on Qotom hardware is unlike other hardware like Intel Nuc or any other single network NIC host (including Synology Virtual Machines) because Qotom hardware has multiple network NICs.
+A proxmox configuration on Qotom hardware is unlike other hardware such as a Intel Nuc or any other single network NIC host (including Synology Virtual Machines) because Qotom hardware has multiple network NICs.
 In the following setup we use a Qotom Mini PC Q500G6-S05 a 6x Gigabit NIC PC router.

-In order to create VLANs within a Virtual Machine (VM)such as Docker or a LXC container, you need to have a Linux bridge.
+In order to create VLANs within a Virtual Machine (VM) including Docker or a LXC container, you need to have a Linux bridge.
+Because we have 6x Gigabit NICs we can use NIC bonding (also called NIC teaming or Link Aggregation, LAG) which is a technique for binding multiple NIC’s to a single network device.
+By doing link aggregation, two NICs can appear as one logical interface, resulting in double speed.
+This is a native Linux kernel feature that is supported by most smart L2/L3 switches.

+We are going to use 802.3ad Dynamic link aggregation (802.3ad)(LACP) so your switch must be 802.3ad compliant.
+This creates aggregation groups of NICs which share the same speed and duplex settings as each other.
+A link aggregation group (LAG) combines a number of physical ports together to make a single high-bandwidth data path, so as to implement the traffic load sharing among the member ports in the group and to enhance the connection reliability.

+The first step is to setup your switch and Qotom Hardware.

 Go to create, Linux Bridge, and at a minimum fill out the name and bridge port as shown below.
 Note the bridge port corresponds to a physical interface identified above.
 The name for bridges must follow the format of vmbrX with ‘X’ being a number between 0 and 9999.
 I chose to have the bridge number the same as the physical interface number to help maintain my sanity.
 Last but not least, you also need to click ‘VLAN aware’ on the bridge.

 | Proxmox NIC ID | enp1s0 | enp2s0 |enp3s0 | enp4s0 |enp5s0 | enp6s0 |
 | :--- | :---:  | :---: | :---:  | :---: | :---:  | :---: |